MrsRina/bicudo/README.md

 # Building

-If you are on Windows, please replace `"Unix Makefiles"` with `"Ninja"` or whatever toolchain makefile generator you want, run the command:
+If you are on Windows, please replace `"Unix Makefiles"` with `"Ninja"` or whatever toolchain makefile generator you want, just run the command:
 `cmake -S . -B ./cmake-build-debug/ -G "Unix Makefiles" && cmake --build ./cmake-build-debug/"`

 Native "library" location: